wearelucid/lucid-nuxt-2021/README.md

 This boilerplate is following the [SASS 7-1 pattern](https://sass-guidelin.es/#the-7-1-pattern).

-The archtecture consists of:
+The architecture consists of:

-- Abstracts: Tools, helpers, functions and mixins.
+- Abstracts: Tools, helpers, functions and mixins
-- Base: Holds what we might call the boilerplate code for the project, such as colors and typography delcarations.
+- Base: Holds what we might call the boilerplate code for the project, such as colors and typography declarations
-- Pages: Specific styles for pages.
+- Pages: Specific styles for pages
-- Vendors: External libraries.
+- Vendors: External libraries

-Files which are declaring varibales or global helpers/mixins, are being imported and summarized inside [`style-resources.scss`](./assets/scss/style-resources.scss).
+Files which are declaring variables or global helpers/mixins, are being imported and summarized inside [`style-resources.scss`](./assets/scss/style-resources.scss).

 Note: Not all seven folders of the SASS 7-1 pattern have yet been setup.
 This is because folders such as `/themes` are very project specific.